team-approx-bayes/team-approx-bayes.github.io/_posts/events/2026-7-22-techcoffee-thomas.md

 time: 16:00 JST
 ---

-*Tech Coffee.* Thomas will moderate a tech-coffee discussion.
+*Tech Coffee.* Thomas will moderate a tech-coffee discussion on variational inference.